Why is Mount Carmel implementing a Bring Your Own Device (BYOD) program?

-The student’s device must have a seven inch screen, a physical keyboard, the ability to cut and paste, and a 3 ½ hour battery life.
+The student’s device must have at least a seven-inch screen, a physical keyboard, the ability to cut and paste, and a 3 ½ hour battery life.
 Any device that meets these standards will be permitted.

 Can my son use his phone at school?